cloud-gov/terraform-provision/terraform/stacks/westa-hub/README.md

 - `terraform/stacks/westa-hub/elb_uaa.tf` - `enable_deletion_protection = false`
 - `terraform/stacks/westa-hub/stack.tf` - `enable_deletion_protection = false`, `prevent_destroy = false` x2

-### Creating the state.yml file from the tfstate file
+### Creating the state.yml file from the tfstate file (to be done in your local terminal)

 Install the python libraries if you haven't already done so:

+Make sure that python3 is installed along with pip3

 ```
 pip3 install pyyaml
 ```

+cd to the westa-hub directory in cg-provision: terraform/stacks/westa-hub

 #### Create a script called `tfoutputs-to-yaml.py` with the contents: